-1 In the Automation home screen, click Add New Automation, then under Voice Scenes click Make something happen when you speak.
+1 In the Automation home screen, under Voice Scenes, click Make something happen when you speak.

 The Create or Select Voice Scene screen opens.

 The voice scene list will be blank the first time you open it.

 2 Click Create a New Voice Scene.
 The Create Voice Scene screen opens.